1929 La Liga

-The 1929 Primera División season was the inaugural season of the Primera Division.
+The 1929 Primera División season was the inaugural season of the Primera División.
 It started on 10 February 1929 and finished on 23 June 1929.
 A total of 10 teams participated in the league.

 After the failure to create a national league in 1928, that ended with the teams split into two unconcluded leagues, an agreement with the Royal Spanish Football Federation was finally reached for the creation of a national league.

 Barcelona won the title after beating Real Unión in the last round and taking advantage of the loss of Real Madrid at Athletic Bilbao.
 Therefore, the Catalans were proclaimed the inaugural champions.

 Election of teams

 After months of discussion, on 23 November 1928 the creation of a championship divided in divisions was finalized.

 The first division would be joined by the six teams that won any time the Spanish Championship (Arenas, Athletic Bilbao, Barcelona, Real Madrid, Real Sociedad and Real Unión) and three teams that qualified for at least one final (Athletic Madrid, Español and Europa).

 The tenth place would be decided in a tournament where only the winner would join La Liga, while the rest of the participant teams played the Segunda División with Racing Madrid.